-The 512 Sichuan Earthquake brought massive destruction and losses.
-Being a media worker or victim support personnel, it must have been extremely demanding both physically and psychologically for you in providing relief support in the disaster areas.
+Being a media worker or a personnel involved in victim support, it must have been extremely demanding both physically and psychologically for you in providing relief support in the disaster areas in the past few days.
 The work must have been extremely difficult.
-In the unfamiliar, and harsh environment, you have to face numerous dead bodies (including that of children), dying scenes, as well as the despair of helpless family members.
+In the hot, unfamiliar, and harsh environment, you have to face numerous dead bodies (including that of children), dying scenes, as well as the despair of helpless family members.
 These may bring immense stress on your work, body, and mind.
 Please take good care of yourself while helping others.